laninsky/reference_aligning_to_established_loci/README.md

 Line 5: the pathway to your 'cleaned' F reads (or just your cleaned reads if single end). "${name}" should be used as a placeholder for the actual sample name wherever this occurs in the pathway to the reads (as the actual ${name} will be inserted by the script based on samples.txt (phasing.sh) or samplenames.txt (phase_everyone/phase_everyone.sh).
 This program expects the path to the reads to be standard across your samples, so you will need to rename them if this is not the case

-Line 6: the same thing for your 'cleaned' R reads if you have paired sequence data
+Line 6: the same thing for your 'cleaned' R reads if you have paired sequence data (blank if you don't)

+Line 7: the path to GATK3.8/GenomeAnalysisTK.jar (unfortunately not all tools needed were ported to GATK v4)

 e.g.
 ```